Our Track Record

 Curatorship – Medical Aid Scheme

-Appointed as curator (Ian Fleming assisted by Ian Fuller) of a medical aid scheme with approximately 28,000 members and beneficiaries.
+Appointed as curator (Ian Fleming) of a medical aid scheme with approximately 28,000 members and beneficiaries.
 By October 2021 (after 20 months under curatorship) the solvency ratio of the scheme had improved from 6,6% at the commencement of curatorship, to 30%.
 Achievement of the mandatory solvency ratio of 25% (our main KPI) was achieved well ahead of the target envisaged by the turnaround plan.
 At the AGM in June 2021 new trustees were appointed, upon which the curatorship ended.

 Business Rescue – PSV Holdings Ltd.